sensei-hacker/inavwiki/Modes.md

 1. Put throttle stick to desired throttle value to be set **after** launch is finished.
 1. Throw the airplane.
 It must be thrown leveled, or thrown by slinging it by wingtip.
 1. Motors will start at pre-configured `nav_fw_launch_thr` (default 1700) after `nav_fw_launch_motor_delay` (500ms)
 1. Launch sequence will finish when pilot switch off the NAV LAUNCH mode or move the sticks.

+If it won't detect launch it's possible that you need to lower your threshold.
+Look at the CLI variables.

 ### PASSTHRU
 Direct servo control in fixed-wing.